Sintfoap/git_docs/outline.typ

 If you need to only jump back a commit or two, the procedure is a bit longer, but still pretty straight forward.
 First run `git log` in the directory that you wish to revert to a previous stage.
 The output should look something like this:

+#figure(
+  image("./swappy-20250428_151641.png"),
+  caption: [git log],
+)

+Here you can see two commits, each with a commit id, an author, a date, and a commit message.
+Currently I'm on commit 4d00547ee..., but say I wanted to ditch this commit and go back to the last one.
+To do that, I can run the following command: `git revert 7ec077ad4875d0f775d660454617831b474abdabb`, as is the last commit id.
+Using this I can go back a hypothetically infinite number of commits either forward or backwards as need be.

 = Documentation
+A project is only as good as it can be understood.
+Documentation is the bane of a computer scientist Documentation is the bane of a computer scientist, mainly because it's hard to write good and understandable instructions.
+That's where the next two tools come into play into hopefully making a useable and understandable functioning product.

 == README
+A readme is the first document anyone will see about your project.
+It often sets the tone for the professionalism and dependability of the code.
+This is written in Github Markdown, but that's not too hard to learn and you can find a guide #underline(underline(link("https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet", "here")))
+Beyond that, It's just a simple matter of putting information in the right order.
+The way that most programmers do it is to follow something similar to #underline(link("https://github.com/othneildrew/Best-README-Template/blob/main/BLANK_README.md", "this")).
+Not all of these sections are required for a purely internal project, but most of the information is nice to have anyways.

 == Wiki

+The wiki is a blown up version of the README with all the information abstracted and elaborated on.
+You can find the place to start generating the wiki here:
+#figure(
+  image("./swappy-20250428_154134.png"),
+  caption: "wiki location",
+)
+From here you can generate pages similar to any other wiki software and fill them out using the same github markdown mentioned in the README section.